-We leafed through the top autumn foliage viewing spots to find some beautiful destinations around the world.
+We leafed through the world’s top autumn foliage to find beautiful places for embracing autumn.

 Autumn is a magnificent time of the year for travel – mild mornings, sunny afternoons and some of the most brilliant hues of warm gold and rich reds to be found.
 While autumn is enveloping us here in the southern hemisphere, the following destinations will be glowing with colour come October and November – plenty of time to plan your leaf-peeping adventure.